 - Finely chop the garlic and ginger.
 Cut the onion or leek into 5mm slices

 - Cook the noodles to packet instructions.
 Once you have drained them, stir the sesame oil through and set to one side.

 The stir fry

 - Heat the wok until smoking and add the oil.
-Add the garlic and ginger and stir fry for 5 seconds then add the broccoli.
-Stir fry for one minute before adding some water around the rim of the pan to allow the broccoli to steam.
-Add the cooked/defrosted greens and stir fry for one minute, and then add the Chinese 5 spice.
+Add the garlic and ginger and stir fry for 5 seconds then add the onion/leek.
+Stir fry for one minute before adding the garlic and ginger and quickly deglaze the wok with Shaoxing rice wine.

-- If you don't eat this immediately, remove chicken skin and store separately.
-It won't keep well so honestly I'd just eat it.
-The noodles will keep fine for a few days in a lidded container.
-You can eat them cold or reheated.
+- The noodles will keep fine for a few days in a lidded container.
+You can eat them cold.